th2-net/th2-conn-generic/README.md

 + Added enableMessageSendingEvent option to manage the event emitted related to sent messages
 + Produce th2_conn_incoming_msg_quantity / th2_conn_outgoing_msg_quantity metrics
 + Use release version for sailfish-core
-+ Alert if got ErrorMessage when sending raw message
++ An alert is sent if it gets an ErrorMessage when sending raw message
 + Copies message properties from the th2 proto Message to Sailfish IMessage when converting
 + Resets embedded log4j configuration before configuring from a file